fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_4.md

 All of the previous requirements and more are covered by one of the most important of pytest\'s features: [**fixtures**].

-Here\'s what we will cover in this chapter:
+Here\'s what we will cover in this lab:

 -   Introducing fixtures